Violinist Hilary Hahn has been called "America’s best classical musician", and tonight she brings all her world-class

 David Fray piano

-A magical spring dawn — or the creation of the universe itself?
-One thing’s for sure: the opening of Mahler’s First Symphony is the start of a thrilling journey, and from that extraordinary beginning right through to the roof-raising finish, there’s no more dynamic guide than the great Esa-Pekka Salonen — the Philharmonia’s Principal Conductor & Artistic Advisor, and one of the finest living Mahler interpreters in the world today.
-Beethoven’s wittiest piano concerto should make a delightful complement.
+A magical spring dawn - or the creation of the universe itself?
+One thing's for sure: the opening of Mahler's first symphony is the start of a thrilling journey, and from the extraordinary beginning right through to the roof-raising finish, there's no more dynamic guide than the great Esa-Pekka Salonen - the Philharmonia's principal conductor and artistic advisor, and one of the finest living Mahler interpreters in the world today.
+Beethoven's wittiest piano concerto should make a delightful complement.

 An introduction to the evening's programme.